talossa/noitatool/readme.md

-# HOW TO INSTALL:
+# HOW TO USE:
-please put the entire "noitatool\" folder into your noita mods directory (rightclick noita in steam -> manage -> browse local files -> mods)
+put the entire "noitatool\" folder into your noita mods directory (rightclick noita in steam -> manage -> browse local files -> mods)

 for the seed changer to work, you need to enable the associated mod inside the game's mod settings. if something here is malfunctioning, sometimes disabling other seed changers might do the trick.

+the tool can be used by doubleclicking noitatool.cmd, adding a shortcut to it in steam (add a non-steam game -> browse -> type in %windir%\system32\cmd.exe -> set launch args as "/c \path\to\noitatool.cmd"), or through the command line (if you can manage to resize your window right)

 # GENERAL INFO: